Our Team

 In addition to being a Midwife, I am the parent of two really weird and amazing kids.
 The three of us live with our 2 cats and a fluctuating population of foster kittens.
 We are an LGBTQ+ family, and my eldest child is Trans, teaching me daily new things about all of our gender journey!
 Also, parenting teens is a trip, y’all, but at least the cats don’t roll their eyes at me.

-Mercedes Snyder (she/her), Collaborating Partner
+Mercedes Snyder (she/her), Covering Midwife

 I can not fully express what it means to me to be a Midwife and support birthing people in the process of pregnancy, labor, and postpartum.
 This responsibility I hold very scared in my heart, because I know how life-shifting this experience can be.
 I have a beautiful full family with six children including one angel baby.
 I have experienced all types of birthing environments of homebirth, freestanding birth center, and hospital.
 I honor and value all birth settings and believe that ALL families should have a choice and information to make the best choice for them.